Professor: Nobel Will Give Chinese Activists Courage

 I'm joined now by Professor Perry Link of the University of California Riverside, who is both a scholar of Chinese language and literature, and also someone very familiar with Chinese pro-democracy activists, among them, Liu Xiaobo.
 Welcome to the program.

-Professor PERRY LINK (University of California Riverside): My pleasure, especially on a day like this.
+PERRY LINK: My pleasure, especially on a day like this.

 SIEGEL: Obviously your reaction to the selection is very positive.
 Why?
 What's so important to you?